rspeer/ordered-set/README.md

 It remembers the order of its entries, and every entry has an index number that can be looked up.

+## Installation

+`ordered_set` is available on PyPI and packaged as a wheel.
+You can list it as a dependency of your project, in whatever form that takes.

+To install it into your current Python environment:

+    pip install ordered-set

+To install the code for development, after checking out the repository:

+    pip install flit
+    flit install

 ## Usage examples

 An OrderedSet is created and used like a set: